mawaisdev/miro-realtime-board/README.md

 ```

 Step 5: Setup Clerk Authentication (Email must be selected so to invite people to the Organization boards)
+( You need to update the Clerk for Deployed and Development Application separatly)

 Step 6: Install Package for clerk